Is a Dexamethasone Suppression Test?

 Standard High-Dose Test

 High cortisol levels may also be caused by a number of other

-- heart attack
+- a heart attack

 - heart failure

-- poor diet
+- a poor diet

-- overactive thyroid gland
+- an overactive thyroid gland

 - anorexia nervosa

 As with any blood draw, there’s a minimal risk of minor bruising